- Assistant: Lauren Maxey

 After graduating from Duke, Demeritt clerked for the Honorable Robin Hudson for three years, at the North Carolina Court of Appeals and the North Carolina Supreme Court.
 After clerking, she practiced for three years as a solo practitioner in Durham, representing primarily indigent criminal defendants at the trial and appellate levels.
 She also represented juveniles in delinquency court and served on the Executive Committee of the Juvenile Defense Section of North Carolina Advocates for Justice from 2008-2010.
 In 2010, Demeritt went to work as an assistant appellate defender in the North Carolina Office of the Appellate Defender.
 There, she served as co-counsel on JDB v.
 North Carolina, a case she had worked on pro bono in State court prior to joining the Office of the Appellate Defender.
 In June 2011, the U.S. Supreme Court decided JDB in her client’s favor.

-From 2007- 2009, while still in solo practice, Demeritt also worked part-time in the AIDS clinic at Duke, travelling the State to supervise students providing offsite legal assistance.
+From 2007- 2009, while still in solo practice, Demeritt also worked part-time in the Health Justice Clinic at Duke, travelling the State to supervise students providing offsite legal assistance.
 She also taught legal writing to 1L’s at North Carolina Central University School of Law.
-Demeritt has also been teaching legal ethics at Duke for several years and returned to work at Duke Law full-time, as a supervising attorney in the AIDS clinic, in 2011.
+Demeritt has also been teaching legal ethics at Duke for several years and returned to work at Duke Law full-time, as a supervising attorney in the Health Justice Clinic, in 2011.

 Demeritt is admitted to practice in North Carolina and the United States Supreme Court.
 She is a member of the American Bar Association (and its Professional Responsibility section), the North Carolina Academy for Justice, and the North Carolina Gay Advocacy Legal Alliance.